 Two meteor showers are active in February.
-The gamma-Normids are active from February 25th to March 22nd, peaking on the 13th of March.
-To see the shower, look towards the constellation of Norma between 00:00 a.m. and 04:00 a.m.
-Around 8 meteors per hour are expected at the peak.
+The gamma-Normids are active from February 25 to March 28, peaking on the 14th of March.
+To see the shower, look towards the constellation of Norma between 00h00 and 04h30 AM.
+Observing prospects for the gamma-Normids are poor.
+Around 5 meteors per hour are expected at the peak.

-The alpha Centaurids, in the constellation of Centaurus, are active from the 28th of January to the 21st of February, peaking on the 8th of February as the Earth passes through the centre of the meteor stream.
-They are best viewed between 22:00 p.m. and 03:30 a.m. looking towards the constellation of Centaurus in the south-east.
-Hourly rates are expected to be around 7 meteors per hour at the maximum.
+The alpha-Centaurids, in the constellation of Centaurus, are active from the 31st of January to the 20th of February, peaking on the 8th of February as the Earth passes through the centre of the meteor stream.
+Observing prospects for the alpha Centaurids are unfavorable due to the full moon on the 4th.
+They are best viewed between 22h00 and 03h30, looking towards the constellation of Centaurus in the South East.
+Hourly rates are expected to be around 5 meteors per hour at the maximum.